susanalima/javaScriptAndMe/transform/README.md

 - _obfuscated_ - All the files obfuscated, divided by tool used.

-- _regular_ - All the regular files.

 - _minified_ - All the minified files, divided by tool used.

-    - _regular_ - All the untransformed files.

 _scripts_ - Contains scripts to create and clean all the required logs, output and input folders.